Sidarion/python-broadcast-forwarder/README.md

 # Python Broadcast Forwarder #

-This project is designed to create a Python script for Linux which listens for directed broadcasts and forwards them over the correct interface.
+pbf.py listens for directed broadcasts and forwards them over the correct interface.
 Examples for directed broadcasts are Wake-on-LAN and Windows SCCM.

+pbf.py has been tested on Linux.

 ## Getting started ##

 ### Prerequisites ###
-Python needs to be installed on your Linux router.
+Python needs to be installed on your router.

 ### Installing ###
 1. Copy the file pbf.py on your Linux router